Shashank252007/Demo/README.md

 # Demo
-This a demo repository to practise using github
+This a demo repository to practise using github.